bulletin

 tact - tactic? tack?

-This probably is a key moment in the history of the Eighties.
+This change of direction by Schmidt probably is a key moment in the history of the Eighties.
 Someone changes direction, more or less stops attacking the Alternative, and starts being a modest patron of the Alternative.
-This is so much more credible than a conservative being exposed, their politics catching up with them, and destroyed, which never happened.
+This is so much more credible than a conservative being exposed, their politics catching up with them, and them being destroyed, which never happened.
 There was a phase when the broader audience for poetry did have an idea of an Alternative, but saw that entirely as being Ashbery.
-This was an end to hostility, but in practice it just made the local dissidents, who had nothing to do with Ashbery and that whole style of affluence and insouciance, even less visible than before.
+This was an end to hostility, but in practice it just made the local dissidents, who had little to do with Ashbery and that whole style of affluence and insouciance, even less visible than before.
 If you compile a list of what Poetry Review reviewed in the Eighties, they cover every Ashbery book – and that is just about all the ‘alternative’ publications they ever reviewed.

 As for the British alternative of the 1980s... it's still a rumour.